When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Is your water heater getting old?
 What is the cost of a tankless water heater to replace it?

-When renovating your house or building a new one, it can be tempting to stick with a traditional tank water heater.
-However, if you want to save money in the long term, this might be the perfect opportunity to invest in a new tankless water heater.
+Renovating your home or building a new one brings a lot of choices.
+Sticking with a traditional tank heater is easy, but it might not be the best financial move.
+If you want to save money long-term, this is the perfect time to invest in a tankless water heater.

 Key Takeaways

-• Tankless water heaters provide instant hot water and can last up to 20 years.
+• Instant supply: Tankless water heaters provide on-demand hot water and can last up to 20 years.

-• Choose between gas, electric, and solar-powered heaters based on personal preference and home setup.
+• Fuel types: Choose between gas, electric, and solar-powered heaters based on your home’s setup.

 Traditional Tank $1,089